prakharg24/nest/components.md

 ### Downloads Required

 The data files for both casino and emotion dataset are already present in the repo, if the training needs to be repeated.
-The trained model files can be download from [coming soon].
+The trained model files can be download from the shared onedrive folder.
 After downloading the model files, place them in the folder as `bertclassifier/models/emotion_classifier.pt` and `bertclassifier/models/intent_classifier.pt`.

 ### Installation Required